hughperkins/coriander/README.md

    - lets use CLblast for blas stuff
    - use im2col for convolution for now (maybe libdnn?)

+## Other things we should probalby get working

+- local/shared memory
+- barriers
+- get group id etc
+- for
+- if
+- while
+- ternary

 ## open questions

 - how to "package"/market this repo, in relation to tensorflow? ie should blas stuff be part of this, or should we have